-- Treasury is viewed as a source of objective, unbiased information about federal finance - Your Guide does not include value judgements - Language is neutral - Data is provided and the user is allowed to explore it through visualizations or .csv download
+- Treasury is viewed as a source of objective, unbiased information about federal finance - Your Guide does not include value judgements - Language is neutral - Data is provided and the user is allowed to explore it

 Data Sources and Methodology

 - Data Sources are cited and linked throughout the website.

 - U.S. Treasury Department reports

 - Monthly Treasury Statement

 - Monthly Statement of the Public Debt

 - U.S. Census Bureau Data

 - Population Clock

 - Bureau of Economic Analysis:

 - GDP Data

 - National Income and Product Account Handbook